GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 dea of india

 <!-- image -->
-**Image Description:** In this image I can see a peacock and the background is in white color.
+**AI-Generated Image Description:** In the center of the image is a peacock.
+The peacock is blue and black.
+It is standing on a rock.
+In the background, there are trees.
+At the bottom, it says "PAGE 42".
 <!-- end image description -->